• Home

 • Multiline comments come between /*…..*/.

-Compile and Run Hello World Program:
+Compile and Run Hello World Program

 Let us see how to compile and run the program on Windows.

-I consider you have saved classpath and path variables for Java as I described in JDK installation guide.
+I consider you have saved classpath and path variables for Java as I described in the JDK installation guide.

 To compile the program, type:

-javac FirstDemo.java
+javac Main.java

 This step will create a ‘.class’ file wherever your program is saved.
 This .class file can be run on any platform.